 If I stop pitching my books and nobody talks about them, I won’t sell any books.
 That’s just the reality of it.
 Somebody has to be talking about your book for them to sell.
 You have to be the first cheerleader to get the word out there.

-How and when do you schedule media tour interviews?
+How and when do you schedule author media tour interviews?

-Thomas: Walk us through your process of planning a media tour.
+Thomas: Walk us through your process of planning a media tour for an author like yourself.
 If your book is releasing in nine months, what’s your strategy?